BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/code-craftsmanship/2017-02-23-template-literals-all-the-way.md

 - **My keyboard has an European layout and using those backticks is a pain in the buttocks!**
     I can sympathize with this.
 If your tools go against you, there is little you can do.
 But in my personal case (and the case of my team), we don't have this issue.
 Hence, another point that I need not take into consideration (though you definitely should if you have such a keyboard).

 So it doesn't look like there is much compelling research around why I *shouldn't* be using those oh-so-handy template literals.
-How about you guys find some for me and let me know.
+How about you guys find some for me and let me know?

 And if you think I got anything else in this post wrong, let me know about that too.